 With the election of a new provincial government, RIGHT NOW is the most decisive time to let the BC government know you want them to protect BC’s endangered old-growth forests, support First Nations land use plans, end raw log exports, and ensure a sustainable, value-added, second-growth forest industry.

-Arnold Bercov – President of the Public and Private Workers of Canada
+Arnold Bercov – Past President of the Public and Private Workers of Canada

 Gisele Martin – Tla-o-qui-aht Cultural and Environmental Educator

 Dr. Andy MacKinnon – Metchosin City Councillor and forest ecologist